MoonlightCapital/MoonlightBot-docs/README.md

 ## Evasion Bans

-**Evasion Bans required Premium.
-[Vote for MoonlightBot](./support/upvote-moonlightbot.md) to receive a renewable free trial of premium!**
+{% hint style="info" %} Evasion Bans required Premium. <a href="./support/upvote-moonlightbot.md">Vote for MoonlightBot</a> to receive a renewable free trial of premium! {% endhint %}

 Evasions bans are a fallback moderation feature to ensure muted members cannot abuse improperly configured permissions by escalating a mute punishment to a harsher ban.
 If a user with your server's mute role sends a message in a channel that hasn't been allowed, they will be banned.
 To enable evasion bans, use the command
 ```
 /config settings mute-evasion-ban:True